AMZN Investors Have Opportunity to Lead Amazon.com, Inc. Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, June 3, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amazon.com, Inc. ("Amazon" or the "Company") (NASDAQ: AMZN).
+BENSALEM, Pa., June 10, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amazon.com, Inc. ("Amazon" or the "Company") (NASDAQ: AMZN).

 Class Period: February 1, 2019 – April 5, 2022